Looking to master YouTube marketing?

 YouTube is an incredibly competitive environment, and as a musician, you aren’t just competing with other musicians.
 You’re up against ASMR artists, talking huskies, hysterical gamers, and more.YouTube is an incredibly competitive environment, and as a musician, you aren’t just competing with other musicians.
 Click To Tweet

 If you’re here, I assume you already know the basics of YouTube marketing.
-In this guide, I intend to get into a few tips you may not have heard before.
+In this guide, I will be getting into a few tips you may not have heard before.

 So, here are my top six up-to-date tips for dominating YouTube.